Lara Bates, Executive Director

 Valerie grew up in the Southeast Side of Chicago, and she remembers always wanting to be a teacher.
 She graduated from DePaul University in 2005 with a degree in Elementary Education.
 She spent the next 13 years in the classroom at 3 different elementary schools through the Archdiocese of Chicago Catholic Schools.
 She has experience with grade levels from second all the way to eighth, but mostly enjoyed the fifth graders she has taught over the years.
 Valerie loved trying out new ideas in the classroom and having the opportunity to impact the lives of her students.
 Valerie was interested in joining the team at the Challenger Learning Center because of the opportunity to reach students in new ways and to teach STEM in such fun and creative ways.

 Outside of the Challenger Center, Valerie lives in Highland with her husband Brian.
-They are loving fur-parents to their dog Jake, an adorable and crazy Australian Shepherd they adopted in 2015.
+They were loving fur parents to their beloved Aussie mix, Jake, and now have a beautiful baby daughter named Faye.
 It is well-known how much she loves Better Than Ezra (her favorite band, who she has seen in concert almost 50 times!) and the Cubs.
-She and Brian have so much fun just spending time with their families, whether it’s getting together to watch the Cubs, attending a concert, or visiting her sister in Kentucky.
+She and Brian have so much fun just spending time with their families.

 Emma Rose, Communication and Events Coordinator

 Emma Rose isn’t an astronomer, she doesn’t come from the museum world, and before starting at Challenger, she knew very little about space.
 But a lot has changed in 8 1/2 years that she has worked at CLCNWI!
 Emma is a 2018 graduate from Purdue University Northwest with a degree in Human Development and Family Studies and minors in Psychology and Sociology.
 She has lived in NWI her entire life and graduated from Lake Central High School in 2014.
 Outside of the Challenger Center, Emma is an avid Disney fan and foodie.
-She loves to go on vacations with her family and her dog, who is also named Emma!
+She loves to go on vacations with her family, and is obsessed with her pets Raina and Clementine!
 Emma spends her time at Challenger planning summer camps, running the gift shop, and coordinating public and fundraising events.
 She is extremely passionate about her job, and as a part of the CLC team she loves showing people why space is so awesome!

 Greg Karas, STEM Educator